 5th July 2023

 SEO is a key consideration in any website redesign.
-With over 10 years in designing and optimising websites, we have first hand experience of how SEO rankings can fluctuate around the launch of a website.
+With over 10 years in designing and optimising websites, we have first hand experience of how redesigning a website can affect your SEO.
 While there are elements you can’t control, such as how long it can take Google to recover your rankings, there are elements you can, such as redirects and keyword implementation that can help Google see your new website more favourably.

 Google search engine rankings and a redesigned website homepage.